The Rio Times I News in Rio de Janeiro, Brazil

 OP-ED

-Opinion, by Michael Royster RIO DE JANEIRO, BRAZIL – Another day, another massacre — 33 and counting.
-The federal Minister of Justice said the Manaus...
+Opinion, by Michael Royster RIO DE JANEIRO, BRAZIL – This week’s news has been good for Brazil, and for the State of Rio.
+Inflation for 2016...